The E. M. Viquesney Doughboy Database

 Picture

 Above, left - Lancaster’s Doughboy at its original East End Junior High School site.
 Right – The three Gold Star Mothers who unveiled the Doughboy: Mrs. Elizabeth Kiehl, Mrs. D. S. Vollrath, and Mrs. M. E. Hambleton.
-Below: The Lancaster Gold Star Mothers at the Doughboy’s November 11, 1925 unveiling.
+Below: The Lancaster Gold Star Mothers and others at the Doughboy’s November 11, 1925 unveiling.

 Picture